 Your audit team has been drawn from our specialist public sector assurance department.
-Rashpal and Amy have both been part of your audit team for a number of years.
-Debra is a new addition to the team following Rashpal's promotion to Director.
+Amy has been part of the audit team for a number of years.
+Both Tim and Debra are new additions to the team.
 Contact details are shown on page 1.